The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Ploidy Level

 \subsection{Environmental Stress and Polyploidy}

 If the expression of two allozymes can inhibit the formation of soluble oligomers, then the expression of three or more allozymes should further inhibit their formation.
 Equation \ref{eq:GeneralOligomerRate} predicts that polyploid organisms should have lower rates of protein aggregation than diploid organisms.
-In addition, many polyploids are hybrid species, and are heterozygous at more gene loci than diploids (\citealt{OttoAndWhitton2000}).
+In addition, many polyploids are hybrid species (allopolyploids), and are heterozygous at more gene loci than diploids (\citealt{OttoAndWhitton2000}).
+However, even autopolyploids can express more than two allozymes at a given gene locus.
 Therefore, polyploid organisms should be able to tolerate more severe physical stresses than diploids, and in fact, may be ``pre-adapted'' to harsh environments in which diploid organisms cannot survive due to truncation selection.
 Indeed, since polyploidy and hybridization may be accompanied by fitness costs (such as high genetic loads, slower growth rates, and outbreeding depression), polyploid species may be restricted to harsh environments where they do not have to compete with diploid species (\citealt{OttoAndWhitton2000}).

 The occurrence of polyploid plants at high latitudes and altitudes was first observed in the 1940's (\citealt{Stebbins1950}; \citealt{Stebbins1984}), and recent research has confirmed that polyploid plants and animals frequently occur in frozen environments (\citealt{BeatonAndHebert1988}; \citealt{AdamowiczEtAl2002}; \citealt{BrochmannEtAl2004}; \citealt{LundmarkAndSaura2006}; \citealt{AguileraEtAl2007}; \citealt{OttoEtAl2007}; \citealt{AdolfssonEtAl2009}). \cite{BrochmannEtAl2004} analyzed data from the \textit{Pan-Arctic Flora (PAF) Checklist} (\citealt{ElvenEtAl2003}) and found that 73.7\% of arctic plants are polyploid.
 Plants in the most northerly arctic zone were hexaploid on average.
 In addition, 39.2\% of species within this zone were 7-ploid or higher, and 17.8\% of the species were 9-ploid or higher.
 However, since these plants reproduce primarily through self-fertilization, the heterozygosity of these plants is about half what their ploidy level would indicate.